hguangshuai/Imped_spec/README.md

 - $N$ is the total number of data points.

 ## Project Structure
-- **`Impedance_deb.ipynb`**: This Jupyter Notebook contains the core calculations for impedance, admittance, and EIS fitting.
-It also demonstrates the RMSD calculation for comparing experimental data with theoretical models.
+- **`Impedance_spec.ipynb`**: This Jupyter Notebook contains the core calculations for impedance, admittance, EIS fitting, and SHM analysis.
+It demonstrates statistical analysis, signal filtering, peak feature analysis, and wavelet analysis on EMI data.

 - **Data Files**: The repository may contain impedance data (e.g., CSV files) used for analysis.